Africa 24

-Africa 24 is a 24-hours-a-day, 7-days-a-week television news network devoted to news about Africa.
+Africa 24 is a 24/7 television news network devoted to news about Africa.
 It broadcasts in French to France, but is also available in Sub-Saharan Africa.
 In January 2013, Arab Satellite Communications Organization (Arabsat) announced that it would be making Africa 24 available to satellite subscribers in the Middle East and North Africa, intending to reach an audience of immigrants to the region from Sub-Saharan Africa.

 Programming

 Launched in 2009, Africa 24 is comparable with the United States-based news network CNN, Britain's BBC World News, France's France 24, the pan-European Euronews, Germany's Deutsche Welle, and Arab- and English-language news broadcaster Al Jazeera.
 The Africa 24 network also broadcasts some news programming on its website.
 Some core programming broadcast by Africa24 includes Journal Télévisé (JT), the evening summary of the day's news; Talks, a politics- and economics-oriented program that includes debates on current affairs topics; Sport, covering sports news across Africa; and Magazine, a cultural affairs program.